 Like I said pumpkins come in different shapes, or colours and so you can get creative in where you put them around the home or outside.
 I personally love my china ones in front of the fireplace/on the mantelpiece.
 In addition, on the landing at the top of the stairs or I love a few real pumpkins outside the front door.
 But of course this is completely up to you, like I said get creative and have fun!

-Do you decorate for Halloween?
+Do you decorate your home for Halloween?
 How do you like to decorate?

 Decorate your home for Halloween in 6 steps!

-There you have it my tips for decorating your home for Halloween in these simple six steps!
+There you have it my tips for how to decorate your home for Halloween in these simple six steps!
 If anyone has any small businesses as well that cater for Autumn/Halloween then let me know as well!

 Thanks for reading,